bitfinexcom/dazaar/docs/protocol.md

 To revoke access to a re-keyed Hypercore a seller should simply stop sharing the re-keyed Hypercore.
 In addition to avoid the revoked buyer re-sharing the re- keyed Hypercore, it can choose to make public the key pair used to sign the Merkle Tree.
-By publisizing it, the key pair can no longer be trusted to only have been used by the seller, making it non trust worthy.
-In this case the buyer can still re-share the data, but would have to sign it with a key pair the buyer generates by themself, invalidating that the data actually came from the seller.
+By publicising it, the key pair can no longer be trusted to only have been used by the seller, making it non trust worthy.
+In this case the buyer can still re-share the data, but would have to sign it with a key pair the buyer generates by themselves, invalidating that the data actually came from the seller.

 ## Discovery